 This open-access journal seeks to encourage consideration of Springsteen’s body of work primarily through the political, economic, and sociocultural factors that have influenced his music and shaped its reception.

 BOSS welcomes broad interdisciplinary and cross-disciplinary approaches to Springsteen’s songwriting and performance.
 The journal aims to secure a place for Springsteen Studies in the contemporary academy.

 Below, Born in the USA, the subject of the first article in the first issue.

 Founded in 2014, blindedbythelight.com is an online museum displaying more than 300 pieces of Bruce Springsteen memorabilia.
 Admission is $9.99, which allows a month of access to the site, the ability to download a font that replicates Mr. Springsteen’s handwriting style, the use of a ticket and memorabilia exchange, and entry to a monthly raffle.
 Mr. Springsteen has no formal involvement with the site.

 Above, the museum’s reproduction of The Boss’s 8th-grade report card (click to enlarge; note that F stands for Fair).
-Below, Springsteen performs Blinded by the light in 2009.
+Below, Springsteen performs Blinded by the light.

 A continuously updated resource, as of 7 June 2012 the bibliography had 250 entries including books, book chapters, journal articles, conference papers, and web publications.
 All items are described in full bibliographic detail, abstracted, and indexed by subject keywords and by song and album when appropriate.